swift-server/swift-service-lifecycle/README.md

 * `shutdownSignal`: Defines what, if any, signals to trap for invoking shutdown.
 By default, `INT` and `TERM` are trapped.

 * `installBacktrace`: Defines if to install a crash signal trap that prints backtraces.
-This is especially useful for application running on Linux since Swift does not provide backtraces on Linux out of the box.
+This is especially useful for applications running on Linux since Swift does not provide backtraces on Linux out of the box.
 This functionality is provided via the [Swift Backtrace](https://github.com/swift-server/swift-backtrace) library.

 ### Starting the lifecycle

-Use `start` function to start the application.
+Use the `start` function to start the application.
 Start handlers passed using the `register` function will be called in the order the items were registered in.

 `start` is an asynchronous operation.